Izumiko/hugo-encrypt/README.md

 `hugo-encrypt` is a tool that encrpyts content in your [Hugo](https://gohugo.io) posts.
 It uses AES-256-GCM to encrypt the contents of your posts, and inserts the necessary javascript code into the encrypted posts that decrypts the content after the correct passphrase has been entered.

+P.S. due to the usage of WebCrypto API, hugo-encrypt only support secure content (ie. HTTPS), so unsecure content cannot call `crypto.subtle` to decrypt post.

 1. [Installation and Usage](#installation-and-usage)

 2. [Configuration](#configuration)